Finalist

 Summary

-Ludinata bin Misnun has empowered 81,635 students to launch 662 startups, transforming Universiti Putra Malaysia (UPM) into a global hub for entrepreneurship.
+Ludinata has empowered 81,635 students to launch 662 startups, transforming Universiti Putra Malaysia (UPM) into a global hub for entrepreneurship.
 As Deputy Director of the Centre for Entrepreneurial Development and Graduate Marketability (CEM UPM), he has driven 235 programs since 2020, nurturing 18,556 student and 1,089 graduate entrepreneurs.
 These ventures, backed by MYR 6,350,029 in funding, including 32 companies supported by investors, have spurred economic growth.
 His 15 incubators and 155 collaborations with industries, NGOs, and global universities amplify his impact.
 Ludinata’s “Dynamic-preneurship” model integrates IoT, with 44 agri-entrepreneurs producing over one ton of chili, earning first place in the 2022 Innovative Entrepreneur Competition.
 His 496 students in tech-driven programs launched 68 digital startups, while Edulab Zing game cards, adopted by ASEAN universities, redefine learning.
 His 9 international programs, including the 2023 Bali initiative, foster cross-cultural innovation, unlike narrower tech-focused models.
 Ludinata trained 205 educators, securing a 37% budget allocation for scalability.
-Inclusivity defines his work, mentoring 150 female founders, 100 indigenous entrepreneurs, and 5 students with disabilities.
-The Kampung Sungai Timun project empowered single mothers to commercialize crafts, boosting rural economies.
-With 23 awards, Ludinata’s vision for a 2026 Global Agri-Tech Hub will train students across ASEAN countries in precision farming, setting a global benchmark for entrepreneurship education that blends technology, inclusivity, and sustainability.
+Inclusivity defines his work, mentoring 150 female founders, 50 indigenous entrepreneurs, and 5 students with disabilities.
+The Social Enterprise @Rural Community Programme at Kampung Sungai Timun empowered 50 B40 women to commercialize foods and crafts, boosting rural economies.
+With 23 awards, His vision for 2026 centers on ASEAN-centric collaborations, forging cross-university partnerships to connect students across ASEAN.
+The program will feature virtual pitch competitions, shared digital incubators, and workshops on precision farming and IoT, amplifying LUDI’s regional impact.
+This initiative sets a global benchmark for entrepreneurship education, seamlessly blending technology, inclusivity, and sustainability.

 Key People